mislav/hub/share/man/man1/hub.1.md

 :   Fork the current repository on GitHub and add a git remote for it.

 hub-pull-request(1)
-:   Create a GitHub pull request.
+:   Create a GitHub Pull Request.

 hub-pr(1)
-:   List and checkout GitHub pull requests.
+:   Manage GitHub Pull Requests for the current repository.

 hub-issue(1)
-:   List and create GitHub issues.
+:   Manage GitHub Issues for the current repository.

 hub-release(1)
-:   List and create GitHub releases.
+:   Manage GitHub Releases for the current repository.

 hub-sync(1)
-:   Fetch from upstream and update local branches.
+:   Fetch git objects from upstream and update local branches.

 ## Conventions